DiddiLeija/aleat3/SOLUTIONS.md

 You could use the *aleatory.dice* natural properties for building complex games where a dice is required.

-For example, you can implement a GUI, and then use the *aleatory.dice* to create a game where the user will need a dice.
+For example, you can implement a GUI, and then use the *aleatory.dice* to create a game syntax where the user will need a dice rolling.